gluexprotocol/documentation/docs/gluex-apis/router-api/README.md

 # Router API

-The **Gluex Router API** is a cutting-edge solution designed to simplify and streamline complex blockchain interactions.
-It facilitates secure and atomic multi-step transactions, ensuring your on-chain interactions are smooth, fail-safe and MEV protected.
-With over over 100 liquidity modules across chains, GlueX Router can facilitate any type of atomic execution on behalf of users.
+**Gluex Router API** is a versitle self-service tool that provides optimal execution logic for any type of any type of on-chain interaction across multiple supported chains.
 For example,

+- Swap between any two arbitrary tokens
 - Exit a position in any token to deposit into a any lending vault.
 - Remove liquidity from any liquidity pool to enter a position in any lending vault.
 - Withdraw assets from any lending vault and enter a position in any token.